Randomized Exploration in Generalized Linear Bandits: Analysis

 the event that $x_i\T \bar{\theta}_t$ and $x_i\T \theta_\ast$ are \say{close} for all arms $i$ in round $t$, where $c_1 > 0$ is tuned later such that event $E_{1, t}$ is likely.
 Specifically, let $\bar{E}_{1, t}$ be the complement of $E_{1, t}$.
 Then we set $c_1$ such that $\prob{\bar{E}_{1, t}} = O(1 / n)$.

-The upper bound on $\prob{\bar{E}_{1, t}}$ is motivated by prior work \cite{li17provably}.
-But we had to reprove their Lemma 3 because it contains a subtle error.
-Specifically, it relies on the fact that $\normw{\bar{\theta}_t - \theta_\ast}{2} \leq 1$ holds with a high probability, which is proved under the assumption that the agent does not act adaptively up to round $t \geq \tau$, where $\tau$ is the number of initial exploration rounds.
-This is false, as the agent acts adaptively after the first $\tau$ rounds.
+The upper bound on $\prob{\bar{E}_{1, t}}$ is motivated by Lemma 3 in \citet{li17provably}.
+We reprove the lemma since it contains a subtle error.
+In particular, the proof that $\normw{\bar{\theta}_t - \theta_\ast}{2} \leq 1$ holds with a high probability assumes that the agent does not act adaptively up to round $t$, which it clearly \emph{does} for any $t > \tau$.

 To argue that $\tilde{\theta}_t \to \bar{\theta}_t$, we define